The Grim Adventures of Billy & Mandy (video game)

-The Grim Adventures of Billy & Mandy is a fighting video game published by Midway Games based on the Cartoon Network animated television series of the same name.
-The game pits characters from the series against one another in 3D arena battles using various attacks, items, and environmental hazards to eliminate opponents and be the last one standing.
-The game was developed by High Voltage Software and released in North America on September 25, 2006, for the GameCube and PlayStation 2, and on November 19, 2006, for the Wii as a launch title.
+The Grim Adventures of Billy & Mandy is a fighting video game published by Midway based on the Cartoon Network animated television series of the same name.
+The game was developed by High Voltage Software and released in North America on September 25, 2006, for the GameCube and PlayStation 2, and on November 17, 2006, for the Wii as a launch title.
 A companion game for the Game Boy Advance, featuring sidescrolling beat 'em up gameplay, was developed by Full Fat and released on October 31, 2006.
 The Wii version was released in Australia on March 15, 2007, and in Europe on March 16, 2007.
+The game pits characters from the series against one another in 3D arena battles using various attacks, items, and environmental hazards to eliminate opponents and be the last one standing.

 The game received mixed reception upon release, with critics praising its presentation, faithfulness to the source material, and multiplayer, but criticizing its shallow gameplay and lack of content.